 In this post, we’ll talk about what content paywalling is, and we’ll go over the different ways you can do it.
 We’ll also explain why MemberPress is the best paywall plugin for WordPress, and we’ll show you how it works.

-If you like reading big magazines and newspapers online, you’ve probably come across a website that requires you to become a paid member to read its articles.
+If you like reading big online magazines and newspapers, you’ve probably come across a website that requires you to become a paid member to read its articles.

 Here’s an example from The Wall Street Journal:

 This point in the content where the reader is required to make a purchase to continue reading is called a paywall.
 It locks the content until the user signs up.

 There are different types of paywalls, and businesses adopt varying methods for allowing visitors to access protected site content.